-All parents will be asked to sign a Photo Release Form as part of your Parent Permissions and Understanding packet.
+All parents will be asked to sign a Photo Release Form as part of your Parent Permissions and Understanding form.
 If you choose not to allow either your or your child's photo to be taken, we will honor your request.

-• In order to protect every family's privacy, we ask that parents refrain from taking pictures of other children.
+To protect every family's privacy, we ask that parents refrain from taking pictures of other children.